CyberBoyAyush/CappyChat/README.md

 - **Contributors** who help make AVChat better every day
 - **Users** who trust AVChat for their AI conversations

+### 📋 **License Notice**

+This project is licensed under **GPL v3** with additional restrictions:
+- ✅ **Personal Use**: Free to use, modify, and distribute
+- ✅ **Open Source Projects**: Compatible with GPL-compatible licenses
+- ⚠️ **Commercial Use**: Requires explicit permission from copyright holders
+- 📝 **Modifications**: Must be disclosed and properly attributed
+- 🌐 **Network Deployment**: Modified versions require source code disclosure

+For commercial licensing or permission requests, contact the copyright holders.

 ---

 <div align="center">